-- ◆ In addition, Taiwan has also already taken a major step in developing a set of "Green National Income Accounts". - ◆ It may also be necessary to take into account the depletion of natural resources.
-At the same time, it should also be recognised that pure appreciation of assets such as unimproved land is not value-added and hence should not be included in GDP.
+Taiwan has also already taken a major step in developing a set of "Green National Income Accounts".
+However, these accounts have not yet been integrated with the real GDP accounts to produce a measure of real aggregate social welfare.
+In the measurement of real GDP, it is also necessary to take into account the depletion of natural resources.
+At the same time, it should also be recognised that pure appreciation of assets such as real estate (unimproved land and existing property) as distinct from new development and construction, is not value-added and hence should not be included in real GDP.